Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 ## 17.07.2019
 	fixed bug adding more than 1 magic point storag item.
 Another mp storage section was added.
 New characters created will only show the new section.
-Existing characters will have red notice for the user to copy item and direct them to a configurationsectionto hide the old section.
+Existing characters will have red notice for the user to copy item and direct them to a configuration section to hide the old section.

 	fixed bug in Coordination spell

 	Added support for Mobilty spell

 	fix.
-2nd mount/alley displaying 1st mount/ally namein roll templates
+2nd mount/alley displaying 1st mount/ally name in roll templates

 ## 22.04.2019